monzo/vault-plugin-database-k8s-controller/README.md

 stored in Vault.
 This is so that the mapping can be used before the cache is built from the k8s API.

-A custom annotation key can be provided on `secrets enable` with the option `annotation_key`

 The purpose of this is to interpolate this annotation into any creation statements of a role, to create essentially a dynamic role for every service account.
 If you provide a role named like `k8s_rw_s-ledger_default` *and this role does not explicitly exist* then instead the